yosftag1/yosftag1/README.md

 **Machine Learning Engineer | Deep Learning Researcher | Applied AI Specialist**

 *Machine Learning Engineer with expertise in deep learning, computer vision, and applied AI research.
 Currently at **Contrast AI** developing state-of-the-art generative models for medical imaging applications.
 Experienced in converting research into production-ready solutions and building robust, reproducible ML pipelines.*

-Focused on fundamental AI research in architecture design and decision-making systems, with applications in biomedical and other impactful domains.
 ---

 ## Experience